 - index cards, one per student

-- copy of Attachment Two: Great Depression Vocabulary for each student
+- copy of Handout Two: Great Depression Vocabulary for each student

-- projected copy (or recreate on chart paper) of Attachment Four: Action Plan for whole-class planning
+- projected copy (or recreate on chart paper) of Handout Four: Action Plan for whole-class planning

-- copy of Attachment Five: Planning a Service-Learning Project (one for teacher reference or one for each learner)
+- copy of Handout Five: Planning a Service-Learning Project (one for teacher reference or one for each learner)

 - Internet access in a lab setting